HichamSatti/OpenNode_Ubuntu/README.md

         cd OpenNode_Ubuntu/app/Sources

-This directory contains OpenNTPsource files written in FORTRAN90 such as:
+This directory contains OpenNode source files written in FORTRAN90 such as:
 * NEM.F90 (for the Nodal Expansion Method in 2D and 3D)
         cd OpenNode_Ubuntu